CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 Registering your application establishes a trust relationship between your application and the Microsoft identity platform.
 The trust is unidirectional: your application trusts the Microsoft identity platform, and not the other way around.
 After you create the application, it cannot be moved between different tenants.

+Throughout the documentation, we'll be working with ficticious domain `yourdomain.com` and the two subdomains:

+- `app` – references the back-end application.
+By default, it is just app, but can be changed in the values file.
+- `cluedin` – references the main CluedIn URL you would access on a daily basis.

 **To register an application in the Azure portal**

 1. In the Azure portal, go to the tenant in which you want to register the application.